Spain's Bankia buys BMN to create fourth-biggest lender

-MADRID Spain's state-owned Bankia (BKIA.MC) agreed on Tuesday to acquire Banco Mare Nostrum (BMN), creating the country's fourth-biggest lender amid consolidation in Europe's struggling banking sector.
+MADRID (Reuters) - Spain's state-owned Bankia (BKIA.MC) agreed on Tuesday to acquire Banco Mare Nostrum (BMN), creating the country's fourth-biggest lender amid consolidation in Europe's struggling banking sector.

 The new bank will hold around 223 billion euros (197.13 billion pounds) worth of assets, Bankia said.